.

 Understanding the Impact of File Formats on Image Resizing

 The choice of file format significantly affects how an image handles resizing.
 Raster formats, including JPEG, PNG, and GIF, have a fixed grid of pixels.
 When resizing a raster image, the software must add or remove pixels, which can result in a loss of quality.
 In contrast, vector formats like SVG are based on mathematical formulas instead of pixels.

 This unique characteristic allows vector images to be resized without sacrificing quality, making them ideal for scalable designs like logos.
+However, vector formats may not be suitable for intricate, multi-coloured images such as photographs.

+It is crucial to consider the purpose of the image and its complexity when selecting the appropriate file format for resizing.
 By understanding the strengths and limitations of different file formats, you can make informed decisions regarding resizing images while preserving their quality.Β

 Understanding the Difference Between Scaling and Resizing Images